Dr. Michelle Mayers

 Dr. Mayers earned her veterinary medical degree from the University of Pennsylvania in 2000.
 Prior to joining HAH, Dr. Mayers practiced in the lowcountry for 13 years.
 She has been an adjunct professor teaching veterinary nursing and has written several chapters and articles on animal health.
 Dr. Mayers is involved with numerous philantrophic and community events, including "Introducing Your Pet to Your Infant," which is taught through the Greenville Health System.

-Dr. Mayers enjoys all aspects of medicine and surgery and is known for her warm and caring bedside manner and excellent medical and communication skills.Â Joining her husband and daughter is her Border collie blend, Behla, Standard Poodle, Hey Buddy, and orange tabby cat, Jerry.
+Dr. Mayers enjoys all aspects of medicine and surgery and is known for her warm and caring bedside manner and excellent medical and communication skills.Â Joining her husband and daughter is her Chow Chow blend, Behla, Standard Poodle, Hey Buddy, Bernese Mountain Dog, Gibson and orange tabby cat, Jerry.

 Dr. Stacy Logsdon

 Dr. Logsdon believes in strong community ties and has spent time volunteering as a firefighter and EMT in her home state of Virginia.
 She is the former Greater Greenville Veterinary Medicine President and has made Greenville her home.
 She has an interest in radiology, dentistry and internal medicine.
 In her free time, she enjoys volunteering, cooking, reading, camping and horseback riding.Â Dr. Logsdon has a Dachshund, Hunter, and a Bullmastiff named Winnie Winchester.

 Dr. Andrea Gilstrap